 - The color of the suji or rava should not become brown.
 There will also be a fragrant aroma of suji and ghee in your kitchen.

-Add sugar and cardamom powder.
+- Add sugar and cardamom powder.
 Stir once again to combine.
-Keep the flame to low.
+Keep the flame low.

 - Cook until the sugar is melted and the ghee starts to ooze out from the sides of the pan (3-4 minutes).
 Stir frequently